Skip to main content

 Your rabbit’s gaining weight

 Just like with humans and other mammals, your little animal will get bigger when she’s expecting.
 However, it may be tricky to notice a difference with the naked eye.
 Take your doe’s weight before pregnancy (but after she’s reached sexual maturity) and weigh her each week after she’s been bred.
 She might gain only a few ounces, but a digital scale will track her increase.
 For consistency, always weigh her before feeding.
-If she is carrying a litter, increase her daily food intake, especially the alfalfa as she needs more nutrients during this time.
+If you discover she’s pregnant, increase her daily food intake, especially the alfalfa, as she needs more nutrients during this time.

 Baby rabbit being held by owner